liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 Screenlet.
 The only difference, besides working with `EntryModel` instead of `GuestbookModel`, is that it needs two variables: one for the entry, and one for the name of the person who left it.
-Guestbook List Screenlet's adapter class only needs a variable for the guestbook's name.
+Guestbook List Screenlet's adapter class needed only one variable for the guestbook's name.

 Inside the Entry List Screenlet's `view` package, create the following `EntryAdapter` class: